PrincetonUniversity/software_testing/02_unittest/README.md

 Unit testing involves writing tests for standalone units of code such as a function.
 You could write your own testing framework maybe using the `assert` statement but it is better to use a framework that already exists.

-### Validation vs. Verification

-Verification involves not executing the code whereas validation does.

 ## unittest from the Python Standard Library

 A good starting point for unit testing is the the [`unittest`](https://docs.python.org/3/library/unittest.html) module of the Python Standard Library.
 If you have Python installed then you have